Gregoor/tofu/README.md

 Its goal is to provide more semantically meaningful code transformations while also offering escape hatches for direct literal code editing.
 A secondary goal is to minimize moments of broken syntax.

+## Caveats
+Given my limited resources of time, I sacrifice efficiency at the altar of iterating on the idea.
+Tofu re-parses the whole file on every edit, using [Babel](http://babel.io/) and formats it with [Prettier](https://prettier.io/) after most actions.
+This is not incremental, and costly for large files.
+In the short-term I make it work by not having large file, which I tend to favor anyway.\
+In the longer term, I'd love for Tofu to use an incremental parser like [TreeSitter](https://tree-sitter.github.io/tree-sitter/) instead.

+In terms of experience, depending on where you are coming from, this might be a radical change to how you usually code.
+Forget thinking about code style or managing syntax and slide into the world of literal structural editing.

+## Actions

-The keymap is designed to be familiar and literal.
+The **keymap** is designed to be familiar and literal.
 These are the basic actions which are usable in most contexts:

 Action | Key(s)
 --- | ---